Indian Coconut Shrimp Curry Recipe (Coconut Curry Shrimp)

 • Now add ½ cup of water and tamarind paste and cook for 3-4 minutes, stirring occasionally.

-• You can add ½ teaspoon brown sugar to balance the spicy and tangy taste of the curry, but it is totally optional.
+• Taste the curry and adjust salt and tamarind as needed.
+You can add ½ teaspoon of brown sugar to balance the curry’s spicy, tangy flavors, but it is optional.
+Garnish coconut curry shrimp with chopped cilantro and serve hot.

 Video